-A Home Care Package is a coordinated package of care and services to help you to live independently in your own home for as long as you can.
+A Home Care Package provides coordinated care and services that help senior Australians to live safely and independently in their own home for as long as it is safe and appropriate to do so.
 After you are assessed as needing a Home Care Package you will be placed in the national priority system.
 Once you are assigned a package, you need to find a home care provider who will work with you to: